mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_asyncio.rst

 Create the :file:`minimalist_async` package
 -------------------------------------------

-.. admonition:: In this step, we'll work on this.
+.. admonition:: In this step, we'll work on these.

    .. code-block:: console
       :emphasize-lines: 2,3